yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **delete an existing budget**.

-When a budget is deleted it will be removed from NUSave, and the deletion will be reflected immediately in the list of budget on the main page of NUSave.
+When a budget is deleted, you will see the budget being removed from the current page.

+ > ⚠ Exercise caution when using the delete command as it is **irreversible**! <br>

- > ⚠️ **You cannot use this command if main page is empty**.
+ > ⚠ **You cannot use this command if main page is empty**.
 This is because there are no budgets created yet.
  > You can only delete a budget if there are already existing budgets!

 Format: `delete INDEX`